-When a project enters a provincial environmental assessment process, the proponent provides details on what they believe to be the potential adverse effects of the project, and how they mitigate those effects.
-The EAO then seeks input from scientific professionals, Indigenous groups, the public, local governments, and federal and provincial agencies to ensure that no adverse effects are missed.
+When a project enters a provincial environmental assessment process, the proponent provides details on what they believe to be the potential adverse effects of the project, and how they will mitigate those effects.
+The Environmental Assessment Office then seeks input from scientific professionals, Indigenous groups, the public, local governments, and federal and provincial agencies to ensure that no adverse effects are missed.

 After the application review stage, provincial ministers have three options: issue an environmental assessment certificate with any conditions they consider necessary, allowing the proposed project to proceed to further permitting specific to the industry of the project, refuse to issue the certificate or require further study or assessment.

+Transportation overseas is tightly regulated with detailed emergency-response plans and international standards applied to each shipment.
 Tugboats are also necessary to help LNG vessels safely navigate through inland waters.

 LNG transportation overseas is regulated, primarily, by the Federal Government via Transport Canada.
 Export approval is granted by Canada’s National Energy Board.